ContextBolt SEO Free for 7 days. Keyword data, Google SERPs and backlinks, inside Claude. SEO data inside Claude. Start free trial

 So the founder falls into a canyon.
 Too small for Klue, too smart to trust a general diff tool for competitive work.
 The point of an agent-native alternative is that it sits in that canyon on purpose.
 The judgment of the expensive tools at the price of the cheap ones, and it acts.
 If you came at this from the expensive side, I wrote a full Klue and Crayon alternative for founders that goes deeper on why the enterprise fit breaks.
 Before you connect any of these over MCP, it is worth knowing what a server can and cannot reach.

-4. Get an instant baseline.
-Ask for a teardown and your agent reads every surface right now, so you get value on day one instead of waiting for the first change.
+4. Give it context and run a first read: One sentence about your product, then ask your agent to read every surface right now, so you get value on day one instead of waiting for the first change.

 So which alternative should you pick